justin-tay/react-indexeddb-example/README.md

 By default Microsoft Edge does not clear cookies and other site data on exit.

 Note that the Microsoft Edge Security Technical Implementation Guide recommends that [Session only-based cookies must be enabled](https://stigviewer.com/stigs/microsoft_edge/2024-09-13/finding/V-260467).
 This sets the `DefaultCookiesSetting` policy to `4` which will clear cookies and other site data on exit.
 This was also previously recommended in [`CIS Google Chrome L2 v2.1.0`](https://www.tenable.com/audits/items/CIS_Google_Chrome_L2_v2.1.0.audit:28091ca4e07b20dbe8cdad39b5626de7) but has since been removed in `CIS Google Chrome L2 v3.0.0`.
-This is also not present in the [`CIS Microsoft Edge L2 v3.0.0`](https://www.tenable.com/audits/CIS_Microsoft_Edge_v3.0.0_L2).
+This is also not present in either [`CIS Microsoft Edge L1 v3.0.0`](https://www.tenable.com/audits/CIS_Microsoft_Edge_v3.0.0_L1) or [`CIS Microsoft Edge L2 v3.0.0`](https://www.tenable.com/audits/CIS_Microsoft_Edge_v3.0.0_L2).

 * Disabled (0, user's personal setting applies)
 * Allow all sites to set local data (1)